Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool is a composite shipment summary that chains multiple calculations (CBM, weight, LDM, ADR compliance, UK duty) into one response.
-It specifies the input types (multiple items, transport mode) and output categories (per-mode calculations, DG compliance, customs estimates).
-This effectively distinguishes it from sibling tools that perform individual calculations.
+The description explicitly states it's a composite shipment summary that chains multiple calculations (CBM, weight, LDM, ADR, duty) into one response.
+It clearly identifies the specific verb ('composite summary') and resource, and distinguishes from sibling tools which are individual calculators.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.